 What Is DPI On A Mouse?

-DPI, or Dots Per Inch, is a unit of resolution of a mouse.
+DPI, or dots per inch, is a unit of resolution for a mouse.
 It tells how many pixels the mouse cursor will move on the screen with a one-inch physical movement of the mouse.
-Consequently, a higher DPI indicates that the mouse cursor will move more quickly and cover more distance on the screen with a given amount of physical mouse movement on the mouse pad.
+Consequently, a higher DPI indicates that the mouse cursor will move more quickly and cover more distance on the screen with a given amount of physical movement on the mouse pad.[1]

-Furthermore, a mouse’s DPI is an important factor that every user must consider while picking a mouse.
+Furthermore, a mouse’s DPI is an essential factor that every user must consider while picking a mouse.
 A gamer requiring faster and more precise cursor movements may benefit from a higher DPI.
 Similarly, a graphics designer who needs more control and accuracy may prefer a lower DPI mouse.
-So, it is important to consider your specific use to find out which DPI range suits you.
+So, it is essential to consider your specific use to determine which DPI range suits you.

 How To Check Mouse DPI?

-A convenient way to find out your mouse DPI is through the online tool called DPI Analyzer.
-By clicking the previous link, you will be at the main interface of the website, which offers DPI testing.
-Once you are there, you can follow the following steps to find out the unknown DPI:
+A convenient way to discover your mouse DPI is through the online tool DPI Analyzer.
+You can follow the following steps to find out the unknown DPI:

 - Set a target distance.
-This will be the distance you will move your mouse physically on the mouse pad.
+This will be the distance you physically move your mouse on the mouse pad.
 To achieve accurate results, mark that distance on your mouse pad or use a piece of paper with the marked distance as the mouse pad.

 - Set the direction in which you will move your mouse.